AdguardTeam/AdguardKnowledgeBase/pages/02.general/07.how-ad-blocking-works/docs.en.md

 #### Page code filtering

-Before a page is loaded into browser, Adguard processes its code removing elements according to the ad filtering rules.
+Before a page is loaded into browser, AdGuard processes its code removing elements according to the ad filtering rules.
 Thus browser does not recognize that there were actually those elements on this page and will not try to load them.

 ![Adguard: Page code filtering](https://images.adguard.com/public/Adguard/Common/page_filtering.png)

-Page code filtering technology is used **only in Adguard for Windows, Mac or Android (if high quality filtering is enabled)**.
+Page code filtering technology is used **only in AdGuard for Windows, Mac or Android (if high quality filtering is enabled)**.
 That is because of the fact that capabilities of browser extensions are limited, and they can not change the page code before the browser processed it.